-The concurrent program is offered in the following Arts and Science degree programs: Bachelor of Arts (Honours): English Studies, Geography, History, Mathematics, Psychology, Bachelor of Science (Honours) Mathematics, and in the following education divisions: primary/junior division and junior/intermediate division.
-Students in the Junior/Intermediate Division must choose one of English Studies, Computer Science, Geography, History or Mathematics as their teachable subject.
+The concurrent program is offered in the following Arts and Science degree programs: Bachelor of Arts (Honours): English Studies, Geography, History, Mathematics, Psychology, Bachelor of Science (Honours) Mathematics, and in the following education divisions: Primary/Junior division and Junior/Intermediate division.
+Students in the Junior/Intermediate division must choose one of English Studies, Geography, History or Mathematics as their teachable subject.
 These programs meet the requirements of the Ontario College of Teachers for teacher certification.

-Primary and Junior Divisions and Junior and Intermediate Divisions
+Primary/Junior and Junior/Intermediate Divisions

-- Bachelor of Arts (Honours)/Bachelor of Education with programs in the following areas: English Studies, Geography, History, Mathematics and Psychology. - Bachelor of Science (Honours)/Bachelor of Education with programs in the following areas: Computer Science and Mathematics
+- Bachelor of Arts (Honours)/Bachelor of Education with an Honours Specialization in the following subjects: English Studies, Geography, History, Mathematics and Psychology. - Bachelor of Science (Honours)/Bachelor of Education with programs in the following areas: Mathematics

-In addition to the program requirements listed below students must also satisfy the Bachelor of Arts (Honours)/Bachelor of Education (Concurrent) or the Bachelor of Science (Honours)/Bachelor of Education.
-Please refer to the Degree Requirement section of the Calendar for further information.
+In addition to the program requirements listed below students must also satisfy the Bachelor of Arts (Honours)/Bachelor of Education (Concurrent) or the Bachelor of Science (Honours)/Bachelor of Education degree requirements.
+Please refer to the Degree Requirement section for further information.

-- Please refer to the respective program in the academic calendar for the requirements of these majors. - Student may choose an option course in Education in each of years 3 or 4, from the following: - EDUC 1526, EDUC 4683, EDUC 4706, EDUC 4707, EDUC 4806, EDUC 4807, EDUC 4816, EDUC 4916, EDUC 4986.
-Not all option courses are offered every year.
-The course offerings may vary from year to year. - In the 120 credits required for the Bachelor of Arts or Bachelor of Science, students will normally take 27 credits in year 1 and year 2, 30 credits in year 3 and year 4, and six credits in year 5.
-Students must include the following: six credits of PSYC 2006, PSYC 2007 or PSYC 2020; six credits of MATH 1036, MATH 1037, MATH 1046, MATH 1056 or MATH 1070; six credits of Canadian History at the 1000, 2000 or 3000 level (and are restricted to a maximum of 12 credits of 1000 level History); six credits of Geography; SOCI 2091 and SOCI 2092.
-SOCI 2091 and SOCI 2092 are normally taken in year 5.
-Students are required to take six credits of Humanities.
-Six credits of English Studies are highly recommended. - In order to practice teach in Ontario schools, students must provide a clear Police Background Check with Vulnerable Sector Screening in each of the 5 academic years.
+- Please refer to the respective program in the Academic Calendar for the requirements of these majors. - Student may choose an option course in Education in each of years 3 or 4.
+Please refer to option course list above.

+In the 120 credits required for the Bachelor of Arts or Bachelor of Science, students will normally take:

+- 27 credits in year 1 and year 2

+- 30 credits in year 3 and year 4, and

+- six credits in year 5

+Students must include the following:

+- six credits of PSYC 2006, PSYC 2007 or PSYC 2020 - six credits of MATH 1036, MATH 1037, MATH 1046, MATH 1056 or MATH 1070 - six credits of Canadian History at the 1000, 2000 or 3000 level (and are restricted to a maximum of 12 credits of 1000 level History) - six credits of Geography; SOCI 2091 and SOCI 2092.
+SOCI 2091 and SOCI 2092 are normally taken in year 5 - Students are required to take six credits of Humanities.
+Six credits of English Studies are highly recommended.

+In order to practice teach in Ontario schools, students must provide a clear police background check with vulnerable sector screening in each of the 5 academic years.